-Gowdas tribe is the largest tribal group inhabiting the interior villages of this state.
+Gowdas Tribe of Goa: Gowdas tribe is the largest tribal group inhabiting the interior villages of this state.
 In their society, women enjoy a high status and rights.
 Further, they also play a prominent role in the economic matters.
 The major tribal communities of Goa live in isolated villages.
 Their indigenous lifestyles, traditions, ceremonies, customs, religious beliefs, practices and superstitions form a significant part of the culture of the state.
-The tribes of Goa differ from one another in terms of dress pattern, rituals and customs.